Peter Hook: Peter Hook & the Light (2010–present)

 On 29 January 2013, Hook published Unknown Pleasures: Inside Joy Division; an autobiographical account of his time in the band.
 In November 2015, The Guardian reported that Hook was suing his former bandmates for continuing to use the name New Order.
 The parties settled out of court.

 On 6 October 2016, he released the book Substance: Inside New Order.
 On 9 April 2020, he collaborated with the virtual band Gorillaz's musical project Song Machine, featuring on the song "Aries" alongside English musician Georgia.

 Personal life

-In 1979, Hook and Stephen Morris were questioned as suspects in the Yorkshire Ripper case.
-Joy Division's touring schedule coincided with Peter Sutcliffe's movements which led to police suspicion.
-Following gigs in Halifax, Huddersfield, Leeds and Manchester, Hook and Morris were questioned.

-He has two children from his first marriage with Iris Bates, son Jack and daughter Heather.
+Hook has two children from his first marriage with Iris Bates, son Jack and daughter Heather.
+Jack has been the touring bassist for The Smashing Pumpkins since 2015.

 In 1994, he married comedian Caroline Aherne but the marriage ended in 1997.
-He later went on to say, after Aherne's death, that it had been a turbulent, violent and abusive marriage.
-He subsequently married Rebecca Jones.
-He has a daughter with her.
-His son Jack toured as bassist for The Smashing Pumpkins in 2015 and again in 2018.
+He later said, after Aherne's death, that it had been a turbulent, violent and abusive marriage.
+He subsequently married Rebecca Jones and has a daughter with her.

-In July 2012, Hook was awarded an Honorary Fellowship from the University of Central Lancashire during the graduation of the university's creative art students.
+In July 2012, Hook was awarded an Honorary Fellowship, from the University of Central Lancashire, during the graduation of the university's creative arts students.

 Playing style

 Hook has said that he developed his high bass lines when he started playing with Joy Division because the speaker that he used initially (bought from his former art teacher for £10) was so poor he had to play that high to be able to hear what he was doing, as Bernard Sumner's guitar was so loud.
 With New Order's ever increasing use of sequenced synthesised bass, especially throughout most of 1989's Technique and 1993's Republic, Hook's bass playing became ever more melodic and rhythmic, often exploiting the higher notes on his bass guitars.

-Hook also contributed backing vocals on numerous Joy Division songs in concert and sang co-lead with Ian Curtis on Joy Division's "Interzone".
+Hook contributed backing vocals on numerous Joy Division songs in concert and sang co-lead with Ian Curtis on Joy Division's "Interzone".
 He sings lead on two New Order songs ("Dreams Never End" and "Doubts Even Here" from the 1981 debut album Movement).